Warning: You Probably DON’T Want to be a Digital Nomad

 Travel just might bring out your character flaws…

-One of the best points is about those internet memes where travel is all romantic self-discovery.
+One of the best points from the other article is about those internet memes where travel is all romantic self-discovery.

 Uh… kinda.
 Sometimes.

-On the other hand, if you were a miserable asshole back in Vegas, you’ll be a miserable asshole in China too.
-At least after the initial euphoria wears off.
+On the other hand, if you were a miserable asshole back in Vegas, you’ll probably be a miserable asshole out in China too.
+At least after the initial euphoria of being abroad wears off.

 Here’s one of my favorite quotes from Prince’s article: